RaphiOriginal/blindAutomation/README.md

 ```
 the default degree of `0`° will be applied.
 ### Triggers
 Triggers are either a list of strings where each trigger just uses its default values, or trigger objects.
 String and objects triggers can be mixed in the list.
+Order of the triggers is relevant.
+If the second trigger gets triggered before the first one, the first trigger will be skipped (Except Time triggers).
 Available triggers are:
 * `SUNRISE` Will open the blind at sunrise
 * `SUNSET` Will close the blind at sunset